priyamtejaswin/ViLT/README.md

 # Android app

 The `HelloWorld` directory links to android app submodule -- <https://github.com/priyamtejaswin/HelloWorld>.
-Refer to **Setup and eval** below before building the app.
+Refer to **Setup, Eval** below before building the app.
 The app uses a Java implementation of the BERT pre-processor for the question (adapted from [this repo](https://github.com/huggingface/tflite-android-transformers/blob/master/bert/src/main/java/co/huggingface/android_transformers/bertqa/tokenization/FullTokenizer.java)).
 The image is pre-processed using PyTorch code, exported via Torchscipt.
 These are passed to the ViLT model (also exported using Torchscipt).

-# Setup and eval
+# Setup

 Ensure you have the [ViLT VQA2 checkpoint](https://github.com/dandelin/ViLT/releases/download/200k/vilt_vqa.ckpt) downloaded to the `./weights` directory.